neelriyer/neelriyer.github.io/_posts/2021-08-15-Pre-Commit-Error.md

 sudo git commit -m "WIP lol"
 ```

 And that's it!
+You just add a `sudo` before `git commit`.

 I couldn't find a lot of information on this error.
 So I hope this helps someone out there.

-Trust me, I spent a while looking.
+Trust me, I spent a while looking for a solution.
 Far too long.